 3.1.
 Authentication and Security of Digital Signature vs. Electronic Signature

 One fundamental difference between digital signatures and electronic signatures lies in their authentication and security mechanisms.
 Digital signatures employ robust cryptographic algorithms, ensuring a high level of security and authenticity.
 The private key used in digital signature provides a unique identifier for the signer, making it extremely difficult for anyone to forge or tamper with the signature.
-Electronic signature, while convenient, do not offer the same level of cryptographic security.
+Electronic signatures, while convenient, do not offer the same level of cryptographic security.

 3.2.
 Legal Validity of Digital Signature vs. Electronic Signature